 According to the Maine Sex Trafficking and Exploitation Network, approximately 200-300 victims of human trafficking seek services in Maine each year.
 For many victims, emergency shelter is a high-ranking need.
 In response to this immense need, MCEDV opened the only emergency shelter specifically for victims of sex trafficking and exploitation, supported in part by a contract with the Maine Department of Health & Human Services in 2018.

-The shelter, located in Lewiston, has the capacity to house up to six women and features 24-hour staffing on-site.
+The shelter, located in Western Maine, has the capacity to house up to six people and features 24-hour staffing on-site.
 The house’s management is a fully collaborative effort, involving our local member, Safe Voices, a Lewiston-based sexual assault agency, Sexual Assault Prevention and Response Services, Survivors Speak USA, a Portland-based, survivor-led, anti-trafficking and sex exploitation organization, and Lewiston-based survivors of sex trafficking.
 The Maine Coalition Against Sexual Assault has provided support for the project.

 In our planning for this shelter and associated programming, MCEDV and our collaborators engaged both community partners and sex trafficking survivors through a series of focus groups and one-on-one conversations.
 As we continue moving forward with these new shelter initiatives, we will continue to work collaboratively with organizations doing anti-trafficking work in the state while privileging the voices, knowledge, and experience of survivors.